erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 ### `S-MASTER` and `R-MASTER` approaches

-There found two basic mobility workflows in use in computer systems today.
+We found two basic mobility workflows in use in computer systems today.
 Some readers may find EWP's workflow quite natural, while others may say it's "turned upside down".
 This is caused by the fact that at the time of writing this half of Europe seems to be using one approach, while the other half uses the other.

-The **S-MASTER and R-MASTER definitions** introduced here are not "official" in any way. **We made them up.** We simply wanted to have some kind of a label for them to refer to.
+The **S-MASTER and R-MASTER definitions** introduced here are not "official" in any way.
+We made them up.
+We simply wanted to have some kind of a label for them to refer to.
 (If you want to reuse these terms somewhere else, then you can use [this permalink][sr-master-definitions] to refer others here.)